How to withdraw from a course

 - "WF" Withdrawal with a failing grade earned to date.

 - "WN" Withdrawal never attended or no graded work to date.

-- Instructors can also deny the request, and you will still be registered for the course and will receive a final grade.
+- Instructors can also deny the request, at which point you will remain registered for the course and will receive a final grade.

 Withdrawing may affect your ability to participate in programs, activities or even stay in the U.S.

 Many students — including student athletes, international students, scholarship recipients and others — must maintain full-time status.

 Withdrawing may affect your financial aid